programminghistorian/jekyll/en/lessons/cleaning-ocrd-text-with-regular-expressions.md

 The best way to understand Regular Expressions is to learn what the characters do in different positions and practice, practice, practice.
-And since experimentation is best way to learn, I suggest using a regex tester tool and experiment with the syntax.
+And since experimentation is the best way to learn, I suggest using a regex tester tool and experimenting with the syntax.
+A free option is [Pythonium’s Pyrexp][].
 For Mac users, I had a lot of luck with the [Patterns App][] (Mac Store \$2.99), which allowed me to see what the regular expressions were doing in real time.
 It also comes with a built-in cheat sheet for the symbols, but I actually found